yingweiwo

 Additional Infomation

-Midafotel is a member of the class of piperazines that is piperazine substituted by a carboxy group at position 2R and a (1E)-1-phosphonoprop-1-en-3-yl group at position 4.
-It is an antagonist of N-methyl-D-aspartate receptors (NMDARs) and was in clinical development by Novartis for the treatment of cognition disorders and brain injuries (now discontinued).
-It has a role as a NMDA receptor antagonist, a neuroprotective agent and an anticonvulsant.
-It is a piperazinecarboxylic acid, a monocarboxylic acid, a member of phosphonic acids, an olefinic compound and a tertiary amino compound.
+Midafotel belongs to the piperazine class of compounds.
+Its structure is a piperazine ring with a carboxyl group substituted at position 2R and a (1E)-1-phosphonopropyl-1-en-3-yl group substituted at position 4.
+It is an antagonist of the N-methyl-D-aspartate receptor (NMDAR) and was clinically developed by Novartis for the treatment of cognitive impairment and brain injury (this development has been discontinued).
+It exhibits activity as an NMDA receptor antagonist, neuroprotective agent, and anticonvulsant.
+Midafotel is a piperazine carboxylic acid, belonging to the monocarboxylic acid, phosphonate, olefin, and tertiary amine classes.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.